Kyelin25/dotstat-tutorials/ServiceDescriptions/ServiceDescriptions.md

 The SDMX Faceted Search has a bewildering array of configuration, but almost certainly you will not be using much of it.

+The SDMX Faceted Search uses the Config Service to retrieve a list of datasources to index, from the [datasources file](#datasources-file).

 Unlike most of the other JavaScript components, you can only specify what port the service should listen on.
 Set the port with the following environment variable:
 - PORT: Which port the service will listen on.

-Use the `CONFIG_URL` to tell the Proxy Service where to find the [Config Service](#config-service).
+Use the `CONFIG_URL` to tell the SDMX Faceted Search service where to find the [Config Service](#config-service).
 This should be the URL that the SDMX Faceted Search Service uses to connect to it, **not** where the Config Service is hosted from the user's point of view.
 For example, if hosted on the same box, it might be `http://localhost:5007`.

+Use the `REDIS_HOST` and `REDIS_PORT` environment variables to tell the SDMX Faceted Search service where to find the [Redis](#redis) instance it is supposed to be using to cache dynamic configuration.

+Use the `SOLR_HOST` and `SOLR_PORT` environment variables to tell the SDMX faceted Search service where to find the [Solr](#solr) instance.
+You can also specify what Solr core it should use with `SOLR_CORE`, but it's unlikely you'll need that different than the default of 'sdmx-facet-search'.

 The `NODE_ENV` environment variable lets the service know whether it's running in development, test or production.

-The SDMX Faceted Search uses the Config Service to retrieve a list of datasources to index, from the [datasources file](#datasources-file).

 The administrative APIs (used to control indexing and retrieve reports) are secured through an API key, which should be set with the `API_KEY` environment variable to something hard to guess.